DannyQN123/Sales_Insight_DataAnalysis/README.md

 # Analyze Sales Data of a Peripheral Store for Insights & build Dashboards.
-The purpose is to understand the sales profile of the company.
-Some of the questions asked are:
+***The business objective is:*** to understand why the Revenue of the company is declining over the years.
+To better understand the sales profile of the company, some of the questions asked are:
-- Which region has the highest revenue ?
+- Which regions have the highest revenue ?
 - Which products are sold the most ?
 - Which regions are declining in revenues ?
-- Show the revenue trend of the company over the years.
+- What are our top customers by Revenues ?

 ## Flow of analysis
 - Explore the data with SQL in MySQL database